1. What am I entitled to from the airline if my flight gets cancelled or severely delayed?

 You may miss a connecting flight.
 If so, the airline is responsible for booking you an alternative.
 However, you may not be able to claim compensation.

-If you arrive at a stopover destination on time and your next flight is cancelled, you can decide not to fly on and ask the airline for reimbursement and a free flight to your original airport.
+If you arrive at a stopover destination on time and your next flight's cancelled, you can decide not to fly on and ask the airline for reimbursement and a free flight to your original airport.

-4. What if my flight is cancelled but I need to travel
+4. What if my flight's cancelled but I need to travel?

-After cancelling a flight, the airline may inform you that they are unable to offer you an alternative.
+After cancelling a flight, the airline may inform you that they're unable to offer you an alternative.

-If you need to travel as quickly as possible, you may have to book a flight with another airline – of course, poor weather is likely to ground all flights, but technical issues, such as BA's, might affect just one company.
+If you need to travel as quickly as possible, you may have to book a flight with another airline – of course, poor weather is likely to ground all flights, but technical issues might affect just one company.

 'In this scenario, the airline should offer compensation if they didn't pay for the total cost of the original cancelled flight and the new flight costs less,' says LV= Travel and Pet Product Manager Julie Constable, but you may be able to make up the difference thanks to your insurance.